khorosh1lov/CSI-244W24_GuidedActivity4/README.md

 ### Step 2: Initialize the Project and Install Webpack and Handlebars

-Initialize the Project by command:
+Initialize the Project by command in your root directory:

 ```powershell
 npm init -y